houcy/wall-e-1/README.md

 <img src="presentation/wall_e_remote_app.jpg">

 Below is reference car robot platform based on AT91SAM9G45-EKES board.
 The main features are webcamera with video and audio support, 4 motors, battery, battery sensor, ultrasonic sensor, hall sensor, WiFi AP, horn and headlights.
-The robot has its own touchscreen display for on place diagnostic and configuration.
+The robot has its own touchscreen display for in place diagnostic and configuration.

 <img src="presentation/at91sam9g45_platform_robot_side.jpg" width="608">